 The purpose of this series of blog posts is to go into detail on each of these four quadrants to remove the temptation to assume they're always straightforward.
 To start, let's look at why you might choose to tolerate an application.

-Why Tolerate A Low-Value App Under Gartner TIME methodology?
+Why Tolerate A Low-Value App Under The Gartner® TIME framework?

 The very idea of tolerating an application with low value to the business seems unusual.
 If it's not useful, why not retire the application?
 More importantly, how do organizations come to have applications with high-technical fit to fulfill non-essential business needs?